sai-dev/sai-server/README.md

 - `noise_value`: Dirichilet noise to use for self play
 - `lambda`: lambda value
 - `visits`: visits value in Leela Zero engine
+- `resignation_percent`: probability of resignation
+- `no_resignation_probability`: probability resignation_percent is ignored and set to 0
 - `number_to_play`: number of self-plays to play
 - `game_count`: self-plays actually played with these settings
 - `priority`: priority value